oschwengers/platon/README.md

 ```
 $ platon -db ~/db --output results/ --verbose --threads 8 genome.fasta
 ```

+## Mode
+Platon provides 3 different modi controlling which filters will be used.
+`Accuracy` mode is the preset default.

+### Sensitivity
+In the `sensitivity` mode Platon will classifiy all contigs with an `RDS` value *below* the sensitivity threshold as chromosomal and all remaining contigs as plasmid.
+This threshold was defined to account for 95% sensitivity and computed via Monte Carlo simulations of artifical contigs resulting in an RDS=-7.7.
+-> use this mode to *exclude chromosomal* contigs.

+### Specificity
+In the `specificity` mode Platon will classifiy all contigs with an `RDS` value *above* the specificity threshold as plasmid and all remaining contigs as chromosomal.
+This threshold was defined to account for 99.9% specificity and computed via Monte Carlo simulations of artifical contigs resulting in an RDS=0.4.

+### Accuracy (default)
+In the `accuracy` mode Platon will classifiy all contigs with:
+  - an `RDS` value *below* the sensitivity threshold as chromosomal
+  - an `RDS` value *above* the specificity threshold as plasmid and in addition all contigs as plasmid for which one of the following is true: it
+  - can be circularized
+  - has an incompatibility group sequence
+  - has a replication or mobilization HMM hit
+  - has an oriT hit
+  - has an RDS above the conservative score (0.1), a RefSeq plasmid hit and *no* rRNA hit

 ## Database
 Platon depends on a custom database based on MPS, RDS, RefSeq Plasmid database,